PerSI-Org/PerSI_FrontEnd/README.md

 - [Android Studio and Android SDK](https://developer.android.com/studio)

 ## execution

 - Go to your project's root folder and run `npm install`.
 - If you are using Xcode 12.5 or higher go to /ios and execute `pod install`
-- Go to your project's root folder and run `react-native run-ios` or `react-native run-android` to start PerSI!
+- Go to your project's root folder and run `react-native run-ios` or `react-native run-android` to start PerSI_FrontEnd!